 Options

-rasterpic_img() provides several options for expansion, alignment, cropping and masking.
+rasterpic_img() provides options for expansion, alignment, cropping and masking.

 Expand